Floriade 2012

 The Floriade 2012 was a Dutch horticultural exposition held in Venlo, Netherlands.
-It was the sixth Floriade and was held from April 5 to October 7, 2012.
+It was the sixth Floriade and was held from 5 April to 7 October 2012.
 The Floriade 2012 was opened by Queen Beatrix.
 The exposition's theme and slogan was "Be part of the theatre in nature; get closer to the quality of life".

 Preparation

 The Dutch Horticultural Council selected a number of candidates starting in June 2004 for the organization of the Floriade 2012.
 The official candidates were: